Skip to content

 Traditional orchards have declined nationally due to agricultural intensification (conversion to alternative use), development and abandonment.
 The average size of remaining orchards is less than one hectare.

-Nationally: 24,600 ha (2008 estimate) of surviving orchards, representing a 57% decline since 1950.
+Nationally: 24,600 hectares (2008 estimate) of surviving orchards, representing a 57% decline since 1950.

-Devon: up to 35,000 ha existed according to historic maps; today only around 1,700 ha remain.
+Devon: up to 35,000 hectares existed according to historic maps; today only around 1,700 hectares remain.

 Condition:

-Green (ok), Amber (ok but could do better) Red (in need of urgent attention).
+Green (ok), Amber (ok but could do better), Red (in need of urgent attention).
 See the LNRS Targets and monitoring page for more details.
 Note that there is no information currently available on orchards within SSSIs.

 A pie chart showing the condition of Traditional orchards in CWS in Devon (data explained in text).